infobip/mobile-messaging-cordova-plugin/README.md

 ### Updating installation

 The method `MobileMessaging.prototype.saveInstallation(callback, errorCallback)` is intended to save user attributes to the server.
 Note that the user model supplied as the first argument may contain only several fields set and in this case only those fields will be updated on server.

-### Installation migration notes

-Before versions 1.x.x there were several separate methods for interacting with installation: `enablePushRegistration`, `disablePushRegistration`, `isPushRegistrationEnabled`, `setPrimary`, `isPrimary`, `syncPrimary`, `getPushRegistrationId`.

-Instead of `enablePushRegistration`, `disablePushRegistration` and `isPushRegistrationEnabled` you can use `isPushRegistrationEnabled` flag of the installation data model.
-The same applies to `setPrimary`, `isPrimary` and `syncPrimary`, you can use `isPrimaryDevice` flag instead.
-Instead of `getPushRegistrationId` you can use `pushRegistrationId` of installation.
-It is available only as readonly.
-You cannot change this field on server.

 ## Managing user